i. Preservation of bio-diversity through rehabilitation of epiphytes, critical and endangered amphibians in the Sacred Forests.

 Taken in October 2009

-Note the resultant landslides edging towards the Sacred Grove above and subsequent stabilization of landslide area)
+Note the resultant landslides edging towards the Sacred Grove above and subsequent stabilization of landslide area

-Implementing the REDD Project:
+Implementing the Community Project

 At the Synjuk Level:

 The Synjuk is a Federation of the 10 Khasi indigenous governments or Hima located in the project area.
-The Synjuk is the administrative and implementing agency of the REDD+ project.
+The Synjuk is the administrative and implementing agency of the project.
 The Synjuk meets every three or four months in a year, where they pass resolutions on various agendas or approving the budget, reviewsthe annual report, and scrutinizes the list of beneficiaries under the project.
 The Synjuk authorized the Secretary to lead the Project Team comprisedof the forestry team, socio-economicteam, accounts team and the office team.
 They meet every week to plan activities and settle any technical problems.
 Problems related to political or community level is reported at the Synjuk meetings.

 At the Hima Level: